jbiatek/BSGRulebook/rulebook.md

     - If using the "Final Five" or "Personal Goal" cards, or both, they go in the "Not a Cylon" deck.
 The "Personal Goal" cards require an "extra card style" Loyalty deck.
     - Some "You Are A Cylon" cards refer to Treachery skill cards.
 Remove them if you aren't playing with any Treachery cards.
     - Some "Personal Goal" cards cause executions.
 Technically, there are not supposed to be executions unless either Exodus or Pegasus are being played.
-- Assemble the Loyalty deck out of these two as follows, based on the total number of players and whether one of them is a Cylon Leader:
+- Shuffle them both, then form the initial Loyalty deck as follows, based on the total number of players and whether one of them is a Cylon Leader:

  | Cylon Leader? | Players |  Cylon cards | Not a Cylon cards |
  | ------------- | ------- | ------------ | ----------------- |